Za (guilds): History

 The earliest za came into being in the 11th century, consisting not only of trade guilds, but also guilds of performers and entertainers.
 A woodcutters' za is mentioned in Yase near Kyoto as early as 1092, having a firewood concession in Kyoto along with corvée obligations.
 Even today, performers of kabuki and noh are in associations called za (see Kabuki-za).

 The za trade guilds appeared as a major force in the 14th century, and lasted in their original forms through the end of the 16th, when other guilds and trade organizations arose and subsumed the za.
 While no longer powerful in their original forms, it could be argued that the basic concept of the za, and most likely the same merchants running them, continued to exist as powerful agents in the market through to the 18th, going through many organizational and structural changes over the centuries, and eventually being eclipsed by other organizations like the ie trading houses.
-Though very powerful at times, and enjoying certain tax exemptions and other formal governmental benefits, it is important to note that the za, at least in their original forms, were never as official or organized as the medieval guilds of Europe.
+Though very powerful at times, and enjoying certain tax exemptions and other formal governmental benefits, the za, at least in their original forms, were never as official or organized as the medieval guilds of Europe.